Carbon Fiber Characteristics

 Carbon Fiber's reputation as a material has taken on mystical proportions!
 Not only does it have a reputation for being the best and the strongest, but it's also become cool to have something made of carbon fiber!

 I don't claim to be an expert.
 This article combines information that I have found in my research on Carbon Fiber, I am not a primary source.
 I try to be accurate but I MAKE MISTAKES, I know this might come as a surprise to some of you, but there it is.
 If you plan to build a mast or other boaty things, do your research.
 Consult an expert, and be careful.
 Have Fun.

 First, What is Carbon Fiber

 Carbon Fibre, not surprisingly, is made of carbon crystals aligned in a long axis.
 These honeycomb shaped crystals organize themselves in long flattened ribbons.
-This crystal alignment makes the fiber strong.
-In turn these ribbons align themselves within long fibers.
-The fiber shape is the original shape of the material used to produce the Carbon Fiber.
+This crystal alignment makes the ribbon strong in the long axis.
+In turn these ribbons align themselves within fibers.
+The fiber shape is the original shape of the material (its precursor) used to produce the Carbon Fiber.
 I don't know of any process where fibers are shaped AFTER carbonizing.
-These fibers (containing flat ribbons of carbon crystals) in turn are bundled in large numbers and are woven, made into felt, twisted or as bundled without twisting.
+These fibers (containing flat ribbons of carbon crystals) in turn are bundled by the manufacturer in thicker fibres and are woven into carbon cloth, made into felt, twisted or bundled without twisting.
 This is referred to as Roving.
 Carbon fiber is also offered as chopped strands and powder.

 In order to modify the characteristics of the lay up, other materials are sometimes added such as glass fibers, Kevlar or Aluminium.
 Carbon fiber is rarely used as it.
-Rather it is imbedded in a matrix.
-In mastmaking and boat building we usually think of epoxy or polyester resins, but carbon fiber is also used as reinforcement for thermoplastics, concrete or ceramics.
+Rather it is embedded in a matrix.
+In mast-making and boat building we usually think of epoxy or polyester resins, but carbon fiber is also used as reinforcement for thermoplastics, concrete or ceramics.